LEOB3TA/fast-proxy/README.md

  ## TODO

- Add compatibility with other OS and browser
+ Add compatibility with other OS and browser; make this script runnable in background

  # License